This England (TV series)

-This England (originally titled This Sceptred Isle) is a British docudrama television miniseries written by Michael Winterbottom and Kieron Quirke.
-It depicts the first wave of the COVID-19 pandemic in the United Kingdom based on testimonies of people in the Boris Johnson administration, on the various intergovernmental advisory groups (including the Scientific Advisory Group for Emergencies), and in other affected British institutions such as care homes and hospitals.
-It premiered on Sky Atlantic and Now on 28 September 2022.
-Kenneth Branagh stars as Boris Johnson, and Ophelia Lovibond as Carrie Symonds.
+This England (originally titled This Sceptred Isle) is a British docudrama television miniseries written by Michael Winterbottom and Kieron Quirke and starring Kenneth Branagh as Boris Johnson.
+It premiered on 28 September 2022 on Sky Atlantic.

-Background
+Premise

 Boris Johnson wins a landslide victory in the December 2019 general election under the Get Brexit Done slogan, but within a few months faces the COVID-19 pandemic in the United Kingdom, for which he is ultimately hospitalised, and the birth of his first child with his then partner Carrie Symonds.

+The series is based on testimonies from people in the Boris Johnson administration, on the intergovernmental advisory groups, including the Scientific Advisory Group for Emergencies, and in other affected British institutions such as care homes and hospitals.